 Baked Lasagna Bowls are great make-ahead meals for busy times.
-I always make a few of these when I have extra bolognese or marinara sauce hanging about (that is, when I’m not feeling up to making a full-fledged lasagna!).
 The bowls freeze well for up to 1 month.

 Before I get into Baked Lasagna Bowls, let me set the stage for how they came about.